presslab-us/ingress-wrapper/README.md

 # Home Assistant Add-on: Ingress Wrapper

-Proxy That uses Home Assistant Ingress and Nginx to map any local port
+Proxy That uses Home Assistant Ingress and Nginx to map any local address

 Supports websockets.